Numerical study of multiparticle scattering in $\lambda\phi^4$ theory: Introduction

-It was long ago understood that the processes $few \to N_f$ for large $N_f$ can be studied starting from the processes $N_i \to N_f$ where both initial $N_i$ and final $N_f$ number are large, i.e. of order $1/\lambda$.
+It was long ago understood that the processes $few \to N_f$ for large $N_f$ can be studied starting from the processes $N_i \to N_f$ where both initial $N_i$ and final $N_f$ particle numbers are large, i.e. of order $1/\lambda$.
 In this case, one can consider classical counterpart of the quantum scattering processes, i.e. collisions of classical wave packets.
 If the ingoing and outgoing waves are in the linear regime at $t\to\pm\infty$ corresponding initial and final field configurations can be associated with coherent states having average energy $E$, initial $N_i$ and final $N_f$ particle numbers.
 The probability of corresponding quantum scattering in the semiclassical regime is not exponentially suppressed and the whole family of such solutions span a classically allowed region in the space of parameters $E, N_i$ and $N_f$.
-At a given energy $E_*$ and final particle number $N_f$ one can try to minimize initial particle number $N_i$ with respect to initial conditions.
-If the minimum goes to zero for some energy then the probability of the processes $2\to N_f$ are not exponentially suppressed at $E>E_*$~\cite{Rubakov:1995hq}.
-Otherwise the existence of nontrivial minimum at $N_i\sim 1/\lambda$ would indicate on exponential suppression of the $2\to N_f$ scattering for $E\lsim E_*$.
-This idea of exploring classical region was used previously for study of several different processes induced by collisions of particles.
-Among of them are false vacuum decay~\cite{Rubakov:1994hz}, the baryon number violating processes in the Standard Model~\cite{Rebbi:1996zx,Rebbi:1996qt} and soliton-antisoliton pair production in $(1+1)$--dimensional scalar field theory~\cite{Demidov:2011eu}.
+At a given energy $E_*$ and final particle number $N_f$ one can try to minimize the initial particle number $N_i$ with respect to initial conditions.
+If the minimum goes to zero for some energy then the probability of the processes $2\to N_f$ is not exponentially suppressed at $E>E_*$~\cite{Rubakov:1995hq}.
+Otherwise the existence of a nontrivial minimum at $N_i\sim 1/\lambda$ would indicate on an exponential suppression of the $2\to N_f$ scattering probability for $E\lsim E_*$.
+This idea of exploring the classical region was used previously for studies of several different processes induced by collisions of particles.
+Among of them are the false vacuum decay~\cite{Rubakov:1994hz}, baryon number violating processes in the Standard Model~\cite{Rebbi:1996zx,Rebbi:1996qt} and soliton-antisoliton pair production in the $(1+1)$--dimensional scalar field theory~\cite{Demidov:2011eu}.